 Keith Ferrell is an educational technology coach at Singapore American School.
 He’s taught internationally since 2001 and has worked as a technology coordinator, integration specialist, classroom teacher and coach.
 He blogs at edtechideas.com.
 Follow him on Twitter @k_ferrell.

-This article is an updated version of an article that was originally published in the September/October 2012 issue of Learning & Leading with Technology.
+This article is an updated version of a post that originally published on Nov.
+15, 2017.